908th Expeditionary Air Refueling Squadron: Iraq and Afghanistan

 The squadron was reactivated as the 908th Expeditionary Air Refueling Squadron, a provisional squadron, in July 2002 and equipped with McDonnell Douglas KC-10 Extenders.
-Boeing KC-135 Stratotankers were added in late 2003 until an undetermined time.
+Boeing KC-135 Stratotankers were added in late 2003 until 2004e.
 The squadron conducted air refueling during the Iraq War and War in Afghanistan (2001-2021).
 The squadron's KC-10s can refuel aircraft with either a boom or with a drogue, which makes it capable of refueling Air Force or Navy aircraft, as well as aircraft from other coalition air forces.
 In 2010 the squadron flew the first combat mission with an all-female KC-10 crew.
 (Note: The crew consisted of Capt Lindsey Bauer, 1/Lt Jen Carter, SSG Sarah Lockley, and SSG Lindy Campbell.
 The crew jokingly referred to its KC-10 as an "unmanned aircraft" and designed a special patch to mark the occasion.
 Bergqvist, Pia (2010).
 "KC-10 Crew Completes Unmanned Aerial Refueling") While refueling strike aircraft in Afghanistan and Iraq, during 2011, the squadron supported an average of more than four "Troops in Contact" events daily and provided about a third of the airborne fuel used to protect ground forces.
 As of 2017 it was supporting the Military intervention against ISIL in Iraq and Syria.